 Caring for the ranch horses

-The Circle Z Ranch owns one of the largest private horse herds in Arizona, and keeping our herd healthy, both physically and mentally, takes diligence and a concerted effort amongst our staff.
+The Circle Z Ranch owns one of the largest private horse herds in Arizona, and keeping our herd healthy, both physically and mentally, takes diligence and a team approach of our staff.
 Giving the highest levels of care is what good ranches do, and the rewards are reaped every day by our guests and our happy horses alike.
 So what all goes into the care of our family?
 I sat with Miko and Jennie to list all the things we do for our horses.

 Here are some interesting numbers: We feed an average of 250 tons of alfalfa each year, give on average 200 influenza and tetanus injections, and deworm 200 times.
 The herd is supplemented with 750 pounds of psyllium each year to prevent sand colic.
 We also supplement their regular diet of alfalfa with grain, bran, and fodder.

 Starting in the Spring, when we close the ranch to guests, we prepare our horses to be turned out onto their 3000 acre summer pasture, where the grazing is unlimited.
 We brand our 3 year old horses and the new horses that have passed Circle Z scrutiny.
 We use the freeze brand method which is a more humane method than burning on brands.
 We also vaccinate each horse with the Tetanus and influenza injections, as well as de-wormer.
 We allow their shoes to fall off naturally as they roam the property.